 PATIENTS are being urged to deal with any health problems before they become urgent and before GP surgeries close for the Easter holidays.

 They are also being advised to check they have sufficient prescription medicines to see them through the Easter period but not forgetting the ongoing campaign of Your Medicines, Your Health which warns the public about stockpiling their medicine cabinet.
-Martin Davies, chief pharmacist for the Rhondda, in Cwm Taf University Health Board, said: “We know that there are many people who don’t take the medicines which have been prescribed for them for a number of reasons and, because they don’t want to tell their doctor, they often end up keeping these at home.
+Martin Davies, chief pharmacist, at Cwm Taf Morgannwg University Health Board, said: “We know that there are many people who don’t take the medicines which have been prescribed for them for a number of reasons and, because they don’t want to tell their doctor, they often end up keeping these at home.

 “But stockpiling medicines at home can be dangerous – to them and to other people who live in the home.
 We want people to take their medicines if they can and to tell us if they can’t.